Ter4byte-lib/web-app-translator/README.md

 ### Error Handling

-Outbound requests use `response.raise_for_status()` together with a five-second timeout to ensure failures are detected cleanly instead of allowing requests to hang indefinitely.
+Outbound requests use `response.raise_for_status()` together with a five-second timeout to detect failures cleanly rather than allowing requests to hang indefinitely.

 ### Stateless Request Processing

 Each translation request is processed independently and is not persisted after the response is returned.
-The backend simply receives the text, requests a translation from the external service, and sends the result back to the client.
+The backend receives the text, requests a translation from the external service, and immediately returns the result to the client.

 ---